-Ball jars are classic vintage pieces that add so much to any room.
-Not only are they beautiful as décor, but they are genuine pieces of history that bring so much life to a home.
-Each is unique in its own way.
+Ball jars are classic vintage pieces that add so much class to every room! ✨ Not only are they beautiful as décor, but they are genuine pieces of history that bring so much life to a home.
+Each is unique in its own way!

 To answer that, compare the logo of your jar to those on this chart: (from Minnetrista Gathering Place)

-- Not every jar has their manufacture date, but most do have the patent date.
+- Not every jar has their manufacture date on the glass, but most have the patent date.
 However, this date has no relation to the year your jar was made.

 - These charts tell you the approximate decade in which your Ball jar was made.